 - Foster parents or other caregivers, under certain circumstances.

 - Jail, yard and pod layout and facility

 - Having Visitors

 To search for this information, you have to do a search for their driving history.

 Have you ever searched for criminal records?
 Was it easy?
-Did you search online or did you call the courthouse? was the information you recieved correct?
+Did you search online or did you call the courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal records, and your story might help other people that are in the same situation.

 Tell Your Story

 On a Federal level, the FBI has a list of the Top Ten Most Wanted Criminals.
 In Haywood County, the Haywood County Sheriff’s Department maintains their own list of the top most wanted criminals in the county.